- Energy-efficient living

 - While you may be able to do some tasks yourself, even minor renovations are likely to involve tradespeople.
 Ensure your chosen provider is licensed and insured to do the work.
 Some tradespeople specialise in providing energy efficiency options for your home and will be able to provide advice and get across the design, material and installation options important to you.

-- If you're renting, approach your landlord before carrying out any changes.
+- If renting, approach your landlord before carrying out any changes.
 Our renter's guide has further information.